• OVERVIEW

 • Personal statement (five questions posted on SocialWork CAS).

 Samuel Merritt University's Department of Social Work has achieved candidacy for accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation (BOA).
+The program has advanced to Benchmark 3 status, the final stage before full accreditation.

-Students that are admitted to candidate programs in the fall (or later) of the academic year in which the program is granted candidacy status will be retroactively recognized as graduates from a CSWE-BOA accredited program as long as the program attains initial accreditation.
+Students that are admitted to candidate programs in the fall (or later) of the academic year in which the program is granted candidacy status (after September 2023) will be retroactively recognized as graduates from a CSWE-BOA accredited program as long as the program attains initial accreditation.
 Candidacy is typically a 3-year process and attaining candidacy does not guarantee that a program will eventually attain initial accreditation.

 Candidacy applies to all program options, which includes locations and delivery methods.